 There’s also an increasing number or EWIZZ charge points and spots at cafe’s, restaurants, hotels and shopping malls, so keep an eye out for them.

 Normal charging times (from flat) are 4 to 8 hours depending on the charger and battery combination.
 The charging time is actually dependant on how much is left in the battery, or as we call it the “state of charge“, and the capability of the charger used.
 Most of the time the electric scooters won’t be empty, so the charging time is just how much extra you ned to put in, just like with a petrol tank.
 As an example, if there is 50% left in the batteries the charging time will be roughly 50% of the chargers rating, so 2.5 hours to fill for a 5 hour charger.
 You can see from the charging curves in the diagram how charge capacity builds with time.

-The EWIZZ on-board chargers are rated with an empty to full charge time, for example, on a Volt 6 F electric scooter this is 4 hours.
+The EWIZZ on-board chargers are rated with an empty to full charge time.
 There are an increasing number of public charging points and points are springing up at cafe’s, restaurants, hotels and shopping malls.
 These are offered free by the establishments in a very similar model to how WiFi works.
 This is because it is very cheap to offer charging facilities to EWIZZ electric scooters and electric motorbikes.
 So with your electric you can travel around and recharge for free.

 Check out our growing map of EWIZZ charge points